vivaria/edisonrul.ing/README.md

 *   The (L) Lingering effect banishes this card when it would leave the field.
     *   This does not start a chain.

-    *   This works like "Battle Fader's" Condition - meaning that "Caius the Shadow Monarch" will not inflict Effect Damage if its effect banishes "Plaguespreader Zombie" summoned by the (1) effect.
+    *   This works like "Battle Fader"'s Condition - meaning that "Caius the Shadow Monarch" will not inflict Effect Damage if its effect banishes "Plaguespreader Zombie" summoned by the (1) effect.

     *   This effect disappears if "Plaguespreader Zombie" is flipped face-down.